rBrenick/rBrenick/README.md

 ### Hello There

+I made this whole readme just so I can have a link to my gists.
 gists: https://gist.github.com/rBrenick

+tada.

 <!--
 **rBrenick/rBrenick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.